Danish sickness benefit

 Stand-by scheme if you are seriously ill

-If your illness is so serious that it is not possible or practical for you to engage with the programmes run by your local authority, you are not required to attend interviews or return-to-work programmes.
+If your illness is so serious that it is not possible or practical for you to engage with the programmes run by your municipality, you are not required to attend interviews or return-to-work programmes.

-This will be the case, for example, if you are diagnosed with cancer or have severe heart problems.
+This will for example be the case if you are diagnosed with cancer or have severe heart problems.
 This exemption is called the stand-by scheme.

-If you think that you should be exempt, you must state this on the information sheet or contact your local authority.
+If you believe that you should be exempt, you should state this on the information form or contact your municipality.

-You can lose your right to sickness benefit
+When can you lose your right to sickness benefit?

 You can lose your right to sickness benefit: